 Okay, so now you kinda get the picture.
 The paint industry has been revolutionized while you were busy growing up.

-This is perhaps the single most important part of decorating your kid’s room.
-As we have seen in the example above, you do need to ask your child his color preferences.
+As we have seen in the example above, you do need to ask your child their color preferences.

 For infants, keep the colors a warm and soothing pastel palette.